cleesmith/text_tools/README.md

 ## A collection of browser-based tools for text manipulation and conversion.

+### At long last, less digital schlepping of text, so back to writing.

 Try it now: https://cleesmith.github.io/text_tools

 Or download the source code using the green "Code" button above.